caporaso-lab/tax-credit/README.md

 A repository for storing code and data related to a systematic comparison of short read taxonomy assignment tools.
-Includes a framework to facilitate the evaluation and comparison of additional taxonomy assigners in the context of the results presented in (Bokulich, Rideout, et al. (in preparation)).
+Includes a framework to facilitate the evaluation and comparison of additional taxonomy assigners in the context of the results presented in (Bokulich, Rideout, et al. (Nature Methods, under review)).

 Installing
 ----------